getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/versions/{versionId}/attachments**

+.. raw:: html

-You can retrieve the list of expected Submission attachments for the given version at this route, along with a boolean flag indicating whether the server actually has a copy of the expected file or not.
-If the server has a file, you can then append its filename to the request URL to download only that file (see below).
+  <p>You can retrieve the list of expected Submission attachments for the given version at this route, along with a boolean flag indicating whether the server actually has a copy of the expected file or not.
+If the server has a file, you can then append its filename to the request URL to download only that file (see below).</p>

 .. dropdown:: Request